 Card game “Makao”

-"Makao" – sometimes also called "Makaó" or "Makau" – is a rather old card game that originated and became popular in Hungary.
-This card game is fun and entertaining because it requires bluffing and confusing your fellow players, making it more enjoyable the more players cheat!
-Additionally, the game rules are very reminiscent of the popular board game "Uno," so understanding the game rules will be quite easy.
+"Makao" โ€“ sometimes also called "Makaรณ" or "Makau" โ€“ is a quite old card game that originated and became popular in Hungary.
+The Makao game is fun and entertaining because it requires bluffing and confusing the thoughts of fellow players, as the more players cheat, the more fun it becomes!
+Additionally, the game's rules are very reminiscent of the popular board game "Uno," so understanding the game rules will be quite easy.

-Card game 'Makao'
+Card Game 'Makao'

 How many players play?

-“Makao” can be played by 2 to 10 players.
+‘Makao' can be played by 2 to 10 players.

-Required materials for the game
+Tools needed for the game

 It is usually played with a standard 52-card deck.